decodehq/XEEWeekCalendar/README.md

 - iPhone and iPad layout
 - not using AutoLayout so it runs on 5.0+
 - handling rotation, full landscape and portrait mode
-- Two type of events (all day and normal)
+- two type of events (all day and normal)
-- Events status (completed, current, failed), easy to configure more
+- events status (completed, current, failed), easy to configure more
 - long press on day title enable user easy to change layout of selected day
 - many other things